node-vk-bot-api/node-vk-bot-api/README.md

 | -----------|:---------:| ----------------------------:|
 | updates    | array     | yes                          |

 Core function for reply message to user.
-In the start function calls [getForwardMessage](#getforwardmessageupdate) and then see is the message a command or action and calls [sendMessage(#sendmessageuid-msg-attach)].
+In the start function calls [getForwardMessage](#getforwardmessageupdate) and then see is the message a command or action and calls [sendMessage](#sendmessageuid-msg-attach).

 ### .getLastMessage(update)